Abandoned and Impounded Vehicles

 - Approximate length of time the vehicle has been parked.

-Once council has received this information, a Community Safety Inspector will inspect the vehicle.
+Once Council has received this information, the investigation can commence.

 The police will be contacted to ascertain the vehicle's status, and if the vehicle has been stolen, the police will organise its removal.

-If the vehicle is not stolen, the inspector will attempt to find the owner by door knocking the adjacent residences, leaving a contact card if no-one is home.
+If the vehicle is not stolen and the owner is not known, a Community Safety Inspector will attempt to find the owner by door knocking the adjacent residences, leaving a contact card if no-one is home.

 If the vehicle has not been removed by the next day, a notice will be placed under the wiper advising that the vehicle needs to be removed within 24 hours.